md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Preventing cybercrime.
 * Strengthening digital trust.

-Cybersecurity is therefore not only a technical issue but also an economic, social, and governance challenge.
+Cybersecurity is therefore not only a technical issue but also an economic, social, and governance challenge [14, 17, 21, 71].

-### National Security in the Digital Era
+## National Security in the Digital Era

-National security increasingly includes digital dimensions alongside traditional security considerations.
+National security increasingly includes digital dimensions alongside traditional security considerations [2, 14, 71, 72].

 Emerging areas of concern include: